 Sending Photos to Inmates

 If there is one thing an inmate loves more than getting a letter in the mail, it's getting photos.
-Photos are great to recieve when your incarcerated for many reasons.
-First, most facilities let you hold on to your photos and you can put them up in your cell, keep them as a bookmark, or just carry the photo with you everywhere to give you inspiration for that day when you walk out free again.
-Another great things about getting photos is, you can see what that new car, boat, baby, pet, or vacation looks like that your family and friends keep telling you about in letters and during visitation.
+Photos are great to receive when your incarcerated for many reasons.
+First, most facilities let you hold on to your photos and you can put them up in your cell, keep them as a bookmark, or just carry the photo with you to give you inspiration throughout the day.
+Additionally, when an inmate receives a photo it can let them see the things you have been discussing with them in letters or over the phone....the offender can see what that new car, boat, baby, pet, or vacation you took actually looks like, think of it as old fashioned Instagram.

-Unfortunately, photos are another area that some online companies are exploiting.
+Unfortunately, photos are another area that some online companies exploit.
 These companies let you upload photos online, they print them and forward them to the inmate, meanwhile they are charging you ten times the amount it costs to just do it yourself.
-I find the best way to send photos to an inmate is to print them through Walgreens, often for under 10¢ per photo.
+I find the best way to send photos to an inmate is to print them through Walgreens or a similar online service, often for under 10¢ per photo (always search for online coupons to save).
 You can upload the photos online and then go pick them up, put them in an envelope and mail them or just have them mailed directly to the inmate through the Walgreens website (mailing them directly has some drawbacks).

 Some important things to remember when sending photos: